 In May of 2018, we began construction of the home on donated property just to the North of the original site.
 The generosity of the construction community was amazing with approximately 68.5% of the build was donated time and materials.

-The new Monarch Meadow home is a 2,400 sq. ft., three bedroom, three bath ranch.
+In 2019, The Monarch Meadow house opens to tenants.
+The home is a 2,400 sq. ft., three bedroom, three bath ranch.
 The residence provides housing for five women at a time including the resident lead tenant.